inparlor.

 TL;DR

-Pick Freelancer if single-channel work.
-Pick Agency if multi-channel programs.
+Pick Freelance Developer if scoped, well-defined features where the spec is stable.
+Pick Development Agency if companies without an established engineering org who need to ship.
 The right call almost always comes down to scale, team, and where your real bottleneck is, not which tool ranks better on a generic feature comparison.
 We've made the call both ways across our portfolio in the same year.

 Side-by-side